spences10/sveltekit-and-the-content-layer/slides.md

 </style>

 <!--
-Headless is decoupled from the monolith, where all you need to worry about on the client is how to present it
+Headless is decoupled from the monolith.

+This means as a developer all you need to worry about on the client is how to present the data

 This is where content is outgrowing the internet